Veliky Novgorod, Россия - Things to Do in Veliky Novgorod

 When to Visit

-The best time to visit Veliky Novgorod is from May through September when the weather is mild and all attractions are fully operational.
-Summer months (June-August) offer the warmest weather and longest days, perfect for river cruises and outdoor exploration, though this is also peak tourist season.
-Late spring (May) and early autumn (September) provide pleasant temperatures with fewer crowds and beautiful natural scenery.
-Winter visits can be magical with snow-covered kremlin walls, but some outdoor attractions may have limited hours and river cruises don't operate.
+The best time to visit Veliky Novgorod is from May through September when temperatures are mild, days are long, and all outdoor attractions are fully accessible.
+Summer months (June-August) offer the warmest weather and white nights, though this is also peak tourist season.
+Late spring (May) and early autumn (September) provide pleasant weather with fewer crowds and beautiful seasonal colors.
+Winter visits (December-March) can be magical with snow-covered medieval architecture, but temperatures drop well below freezing and some outdoor attractions may be closed.
+The city hosts several festivals during summer, including historical reenactments and folk music events, making this season particularly attractive for cultural experiences.

 Insider Tips